-We recognize 49 clinics in the United States and 4 global clinics, three in Canada, three in Israel, two in Mexico and one in Mexico, that meet set standards for comprehensive care for those with TSC.
-Several of these clinics have a TSC Clinic Ambassador works with the TSC Clinic either in an onsite (best situation) or an offsite capacity.
+We recognize 64 TSC Clinics in the United States and 4 global clinics, three in Canada, three in Israel, two in Mexico and one in Mexico, that meet set standards for comprehensive care for those with TSC.
+Several of these clinics have a TSC Clinic Ambassador who works with the TSC Clinic either in an onsite (best situation) or an offsite capacity.
 The Clinic Ambassador is responsible for providing emotional assistance to newly diagnosed families, including establishing relationships with parents to help in the navigation of care for their child diagnosed with TSC, which includes an array of specialists crucial to their child’s care along with local and regional resources.

 Following the original point of contact, some examples of the support services provided by our outreach department include:

 - A 24-hour Emergency Hot Line

 - One-on-one educational advocacy and support to families as well as school systems through conference calls, SKYPE, and FACETIME

 - Topic calls for adults, parents and dependent adults focused on a particular subject that relates to living with TSC

 - One-day Regional Conferences featuring local leading researchers and clinicians specializing in TSC speaking about current treatment options, basic and transitional research, and clinical trials, as well as speakers discussing transition issues such as community programs, housing, medical care and employment